mjrosengrant/PortFolio/README.md

-PortFolio
+Mike Rosengrant's PortFolio
 =========

-A portfolio of my work through college.
-Includes all of my Class work as well as various side-projects I have worked on
+A collection of programming work I have done through college.
+Includes class work as well as side-projects I have worked on.